Saasufy/saasufy-components/README.md

 - `success-url`: If authentication is successful, the browser's `location.href` will be set to this value.
 It can be used to redirect the user to their dashboard, for example.
 - `extra-data`: This attribute can be used to pass additional data to the OAuth `getAccessTokenURL` endpoint.
 For Google OAuth, for example, an additional `redirect_uri` field is required, so it should be set using `extra-data="redirect_uri=http://localhost.com:8000/"` (substitute the URI with your own).
 - `navigate-event-path`: If authentication is successful and a path is set via this attribute, the component will emit a `navigate` event which will bubble up the component hierarchy and can be used by a parent component to perform the success redirection.
 This approach can be used as an alternative to `success-location-hash` or `success-url` for doing the final redirect.
-- `state-session-storage-key`: The state string is stored in the browser's `sessionStorage` under this key.
+- `state-storage-key`: The state string is stored in the browser's `sessionStorage` under this key.
 Defaults to `oauth.state`.
 It must match the value provided to the `oauth-link` component at the start of the OAuth flow.
 - `code-param-name`: The name of the query parameter which holds the `code` as provided by the OAuth provider within the OAuth callback URL.
 Defaults to `code`.
 - `state-param-name`: The name of the query parameter which holds the `state` as provided by the OAuth provider within the OAuth callback URL.
 Defaults to `state`.
 - `auth-timeout`: The number of milliseconds to wait for authentication to complete before timing out.
 Defaults to 10000 (10 seconds).
+- `use-local-storage`: By default, the state is retrieved from sessionStorage.
+If this property is set, then the state will be retrieved from localStorage instead.
+This is useful for sharing the state across different tabs.
+If set, this attribute should also be set on the related `oauth-link` component.

 ### render-group